WenbinWang-1998/TwitterAPI/README.md

     auth.set_access_token(twitter_keys['access_token_key'], twitter_keys['access_token_secret'])
     api = tweepy.API(auth)
 ```
-First of all, I use package tweepy's api.user_timeline to get 200 of statuses sent from the user.
+Secondly, I use package tweepy's api.user_timeline to get 200 of statuses sent from the user.
 Then I put them all into the "myTwitterApi.json" to get the result.
 Here's the code:
 ```
     tweets = api.user_timeline(screen_name=id, count=200)